• Published May 25, 2026

 This basically means trying to operate both locally and globally at the same time.
 An either/or approach to decision-making is often faulty; many times both global and local perspectives need to be considered simultaneously.
 This is what we call a polarity or paradox.
 For example, HR might take a “glocal” approach to developing the organization’s hiring strategy and processes.
 Recruiting, selecting, and utilizing the best talent is implemented by integrating both global and local efforts.

-So, if you want to be a highly effective global leader, remember that the best approach may be not be an either/or of global vs. local, but rather a both/and: blending global and local.
+So, if your organization wants highly effective global leaders, make sure they understand that the best approach to tackling global leadership challenges may be not be an either/or of global vs. local, but rather a both/and approach that blends global and local.

 Ready to Take the Next Step?